mirceanton/mirceanton.com/content/post/0004-mikrotik-terraform-getting-started/index.md

   in_interface_list    = "WAN"
 }
 ```
-{: file='firewall.tf'}

-> Not that, since ordering is important, we do have the `place_before` argument for each rule to ensure they end up in the correct order.
+> Note that, since ordering is important, we do have the `place_before` argument for each rule to ensure they end up in the correct order.
-{: .prompt-info }
+{.prompt-info}

 There probably is a way to make this code more efficient/clean using a loop block or a similar approach.
 Given how critical firewall rules are, however, and especially given the risk of locking myself out due to misconfigurations, I’ve decided to keep things dumb and define each rule as a separate resource.